cctechyashdoshi/STLtoDATTranslator/README.md

 The tool extracts vertex data from an STL file and saves the coordinates in a .dat file, which can be visualized with tools like Gnuplot or used for further analysis.

 ### :octocat: Note:
-I made this website while being a part of Traning and incubation program of CCTech and please feel free to suggest any changes.
+I made this website while being a part of Traning and incubation program of CCTech(@vinayaksutar) and please feel free to suggest any changes.
 Thanks!
 <hr />
 <br />